-Lifeguards will be posted daily between 10 AM – 4 PM, until mid-August (or longer, depending on staff availability) and then only on weekends only until Labor Day.
-Season passes will still be required to access the Beach from 9:00 AM – 9:00 PM, through Labor Day.
-Reminder: Currently, the water is not protected by lifeguards.
+Season passes will still be required to access the Beach from 11 AM-7 PM (September 8-28).
+Reminder: If the water is not protected by lifeguards, enter at your own risk.
 The minimum age to enter the beach area alone is 12 years of age.
 To enter the water, while unguarded, patrons must be at least 16 years of age, per the Illinois Department of Public Health.
 Persons under the age of 16 must be accompanied by a parent, guardian, or other responsible person at least 16 years of age while entering the water.
 Swimming alone is not recommended.

 Skip down to Season Passes and Beach Access.